YunoHost-Apps/streama_ynh/README.md

  Default upload directory is : /home/yunohost.app/streama (must be mentioned in *Settings* page or can be changed)

- Default local video is : /home/yunohost.app/streama/upload (must be mentioned in *Settings* page or can be changed)
+ Default local video directory is : /home/yunohost.app/streama/upload (must be mentioned in *Settings* page or can be changed)

 ## Documentation